poojan-workspace/Devils-Den/README.md

 #### Project Link: https://devils-den-1.vercel.app/

-#### A social media platform like Instagram built for Members of ASU, so that only ASU Members can upload posts on the app.
+#### A social media platform like Instagram built for Members of ASU, such that only ASU Members can upload posts on the app.
+Guests can access the app and like and comment on the posts but cannot upload posts.
 #### A Full-Stack Mobile and Web Responsive Application built using Next.JS, Tailwind CSS, Firebase v9, NextAuth, Recoil.
 #### Deployed and hosted it on cloud with Vercel (Easy and Free deploy for Next.JS Applications).